What is an abdominal abscess?

-The symptoms of an abdominal abscess are similar to symptoms of other, less serious conditions.
+The symptoms of an abdominal abscess may be similar to the symptoms of other, less serious conditions.
 Your doctor may run an imaging test to make a proper diagnosis.
-An ultrasound is typically the first diagnostic tool used.
+An ultrasound may be the first diagnostic tool used.
 Other imaging tests, such as a CT scan or MRI, also help your doctor see the abdominal organs and tissues.

 Computerized tomography (CT) scan